Environment | In harmony with nature

 ・Contribute to enhancement of the circular economy

-・Introduce biodiversity educational program
+・Introduce biodiversity educational programs

 Milestone 2030: Improve environmental impact